 How do the Symptoms of Fibroids Affect Daily Life and Work?

-Symptoms of fibroids can include anything from heavy and/or prolonged menstrual periods, sometimes with clots, to an enlarged belly to frequent urination.
+The symptoms of fibroids can include anything from heavy and/or prolonged menstrual periods, sometimes with clots, to an enlarged belly to frequent urination.
 Many of the symptoms can interfere with daily living and work.
 Some of them cause women who experience them to stay home more often, to avoid normal activities, or even to miss work more often.
 In fact, studies have shown that missed work hours due to fibroid symptoms cost our nation billions of dollars a year!

 Evan Myers, a professor in the department of obstetrics and gynecology at Duke University School of Medicine was asked by the Washington Post about how these symptoms impact daily life, and he said, “When you look at the burden of disease — not only its impact on quality of life but also on women’s ability to work and take care of their kids — it’s really quite stunning.”